 Scientists baffled by radio waves coming from center of Milky Way Galaxy

-Astrophysicists are stumped by an odd energy signal that they've recently detected in the heart of the Milky Way galaxy, CNN reports.
+Astrophysicists are stumped by an odd energy signal recently detected in the heart of the Milky Way galaxy, CNN reports.

 The radio signal, picked up by a telescope in Australia, is unlike any phenomenon scientists have seen before and could suggest a previously unknown stellar object, according to a new study.